-This Official Statement (including the cover page and Appendices attached hereto) provides certain information in connection with the issuance by the Massachusetts State College Building Authority (the "Authority") of its \$16,300,000\ Project Revenue Bonds, Series 2015A (the "Series 2015A Bonds").
-The Series 2015A Bonds are being issued pursuant to Chapter 703 of the Massachusetts Acts of 1963, as amended (the "Act"), and under the Trust Agreement dated as of November 1, 1994, as amended, between the Authority and U. S. Bank National Association, as successor Trustee (the "Trustee").
-The Trust Agreement dated as of November 1, 1994, as amended, restated and supplemented to the date of issuance of the Series 2015A Bonds, is herein referred to as the "Trust Agreement."
+This Official Statement (including the cover page and Appendices attached hereto) provides certain information in connection with the issuance by the Massachusetts State College Building Authority (the "Authority") of its \$15,440,000 Project Revenue Bonds, Series 2019A (the "Series 2019A Bonds") and \$52,355,000 Refunding Revenue Bonds, Series 2019B (Federally Taxable) (the "Series 2019B Bonds" and, collectively with the Series 2019A Bonds, the "Series 2019 Bonds").
+The Series 2019 Bonds are being issued pursuant to Chapter 703 of the Massachusetts Acts of 1963, as amended (the "Act"), and under the Trust Agreement dated as of November 1, 1994, as amended, between the Authority and U. S. Bank National Association, as successor Trustee (the "Trustee").
+The Trust Agreement dated as of November 1, 1994, as amended, restated and supplemented to the date of issuance of the Series 2019 Bonds, is herein referred to as the "Trust Agreement."
 Reference is also made to the Contract for Financial Assistance, Management and Services dated as of February 1, 2003, as amended and restated (the "Contract"), between the Authority and the Commonwealth of Massachusetts (the "Commonwealth"), acting by and through its Board of Higher Education ("BHE"), and acknowledged by the Comptroller of the Commonwealth.
-As used herein, the term "Bonds" means the Series 2015A Bonds, all outstanding bonds issued under the Trust Agreement and all additional parity bonds to be issued under the Trust Agreement in the future.
+As used herein, the term "Bonds" means the Series 2019 Bonds, all outstanding bonds issued under the Trust Agreement and all additional parity bonds to be issued under the Trust Agreement in the future.
 For definitions of certain other capitalized terms used but not defined herein, see the "Summary of Legal Documents" in Appendix D.

-The Series 2015A Bonds will be special obligations of the Authority secured by a pledge of revenues, as more fully described herein, on a parity with all outstanding Bonds of the Authority.
-In addition, the Series 2015A Bonds will be secured by an intercept of Commonwealth appropriations to the State Universities, as more fully described herein.
-The Series 2015A Bonds shall not be deemed to constitute a debt or liability of the Commonwealth or any political subdivision thereof.
-Neither the faith and credit nor the taxing power of the Commonwealth or of any political subdivision or instrumentality thereof is pledged to the payment of the principal of or premium or interest on the Series 2015A Bonds.
+The Series 2019 Bonds will be special obligations of the Authority secured by a pledge of revenues, as more fully described herein, on a parity with all outstanding Bonds of the Authority.
+In addition, the Series 2019 Bonds will be secured by an intercept of Commonwealth appropriations to the State Universities, as more fully described herein.
+The Series 2019 Bonds shall not be deemed to constitute a debt or liability of the Commonwealth or any political subdivision thereof.
+Neither the faith and credit nor the taxing power of the Commonwealth or of any political subdivision or instrumentality thereof is pledged to the payment of the principal of or premium or interest on the Series 2019 Bonds.
 The Authority does not have taxing power.
 See "SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS" herein.

-The Series 2015A Bonds are being issued to finance certain capital projects of the Authority.
-See "ESTIMATED SOURCES AND USES OF FUNDS - Application of Proceeds of the Series 2015A Bonds" herein.
+The Series 2019A are being issued to finance certain capital projects of the Authority.
+The Series 2019B Bonds are being issued to refund certain bonds of the Authority, as set forth in "SOURCES AND USES OF FUNDS - Plan of Refunding" and in Appendix G - Table of Refunded Bonds.
+See "SOURCES AND USES OF FUNDS - Application of Proceeds of the Series 2019A Bonds" and "SOURCES AND USES OF FUNDS - Plan of Refunding" herein.

-The Series 2015A Bonds will be sold through a competitive, electronic bidding process on December 8, 2015 in accordance with the terms of the Official Notice of Sale attached hereto as Appendix G. As provided in the Official Notice of Sale, such bidding process may be modified by posting on Thomson Municipal Market Monitor News (www.tm3.com) ("TM3").
+The Series 2019 Bonds were sold through a competitive, electronic bidding process on January 15, 2019 in accordance with the terms of the Official Notices of Sale attached hereto as Appendix H.